Tuesday Afternoon Weather Forecast, June 8th, 2021

 ALTOONA, Pa (WTAJ)- Today there will be a mix of sun and clouds.
-The highs will be in the mid 80s.
-There will be sctd. showers & T’storms during the afternoon and evening.
-Tuesday night will be mostly cloudy.
+The highs will be in the mid 80s and it will be quite humid.
+There will be sctd. showers and T’storms during the afternoon and evening.
+Tonight will be mostly cloudy with a shower and thunderstorm.
 The lows will be in the mid 60s.

 Wednesday there will be a mix of sun and clouds.
 The highs will be in the mid 80s.
-There will be sctd.
-T’storms during the afternoon.
-Wednesday night will be mostly cloudy.
+There will be sctd.showers and T’storms during the afternoon and evening.
+Wednesday night will be mostly cloudy with a stray shower and T’storm.
 The lows will be in the mid 60s.

 Thursday there will be a mix of sun and clouds.
 The highs will be in the mid 80s.
 There will be sctd.
 T’storms during the afternoon.
 Thursday night will be mostly cloudy.
 The lows will be in the mid 60s.

 Friday will be cloudy with showers and a few rumbles of thunder.
 The highs will be in the mid 80s.
-Friday night will be mostly cloudy.
+Friday night will be mostly cloudy with a few showers.
 The lows will be in the mid 60s.

 Saturday will be partly cloudy with a stray shower or two, especially early.
 The highs will be in the mid to upper 70s.
 Saturday night will partly cloudy.
 The lows will be in the 50s.